 Q&A with the Indianapolis Art Center Summer Art Camps:

-Campers will work with our team of professional teaching artists to learn and practice techniques in the art studios, expressing themselves in a welcoming and creative environment!
+Campers interact with professional teaching artists to learn new techniques and express themselves creatively in a welcoming and supportive environment.

 What is the camper-to-counselor ratio?